Ozgen Kiribrahim-Sarikaya

 Biography

 I am a Ph.D. candidate in Economics at Arizona State University.
-My research focuses on topics in environmental, energy, and labor economics using a variety of applied microeconomics and macroeconomics tools.
+My research focuses on topics in environmental, energy, labor, and urban economics using a variety of applied microeconomics and macroeconomics tools.

-In my job market paper, I evaluate the heterogeneous welfare effects of place-based environmental regulations that improve local quality of life by reducing air pollution, while simultaneously worsening local labor market conditions.
+In my job market paper, I evaluate the heterogeneous welfare effects of place-based environmental regulations that improve local quality of life by reducing air pollution, while simultaneously affect local labor market conditions.

 I will be on the job market for the 2024-2025 academic year.